-It meant doing these two things in the industrial East, in the South, in the Middle West, on the Plains, in the Rockies and out on the Coast.
+It meant doing these two things

+in the industrial East, in the South, in the Middle West, and out on the Coast.
 We knew that the only practical way to turn the corner was to start the whole country turning it at the same time.

-The first jobs we undertook was the assistance to the miners and farmers in the West.
+One of the first jobs we under-

+takewas the assistance to the miners and farmers of the West.

-Those of you who now see business moving again in your local shops and stores and factories know that your merchant's goods began to move off his shelves for the first time-that the wheels of your factories and mills began to turn for the first time-only after the government had begun to spend money and had provided employment for millions of people on all kinds of projects.
+Those of you who now see business coming again in your local shops and stores and factories know that your merchant's goods began to move off his shelves for the first time-that the wheels of your factories and mills began to turn for the first time-only after the government had begun to spend money and had provided employment for millions of people on all kinds of projects.

 Of course we spent money.
-We went to put needy men and women without jobs to work, and to buy materials the processing of which put other men and women to work.
-You on the plains and throughout the great mountain areas can judge for yourselves whether the work was worth doing.
+It went to put needy men and women without jobs to work, and to buy materials the processing of which put other men and women to work.
+You on the plains and throughout the great mountain area can judge for yourselves whether the work was worth while.

 Washington did not originate the projects.
 You did.
 You told us where reclamation projects were needed.
 You told us where water should be conserved.
 You told us where floods should be controlled.
 You told us where new homesteads should be located.
 You told us how Denver wanted to get its new water supply.
 You told us where roads needed to be improved.
-You told us, in short, in every state and city and county throughout this great region and indeed throughout the United States the most practical
+You told us, in short, in every state and city and county throughout this great region and indeed throughout the United States the most practical way of giving work and at the same time creating public improvements of a permanent useful character.
+And in the overwhelming majority of cases your advice was good.